alligatorpad/portfolio/_experience/floral.md

     alt: "Zinnias I grew myself from seeds"
 ---

+I have a deep passion for floral design.
+So much so, I want to go to school for horticulture.
+I’ve talked to many colleges about studying plants and they tell me all about the science & data side of horticulture.
+I love biology, and collecting data for projects or experiments were my favorite part of those kinds of classes.
+As for my career experience, I have held two floral jobs, which were amazing for me to learn more about working with flowers.
+I also learned how to work with customers and how to set up arrangements at professional wedding venues.

 {% include gallery caption="Click the photos above to see a closer version." %}